-La Casa houses the Puerto Rican Heritage Library, conducts a weekly Cuatro Instruction Program, and sponsors Violeta Galagarza’s KR3T’s Youth Dance Company, the Center of Living Light Reiki Circle, facilitated by Carmen Larino, and the Asociación de Poetas y Escritores Hispanos (AIPEH NY Chapter).
+La Casa houses the Puerto Rican Heritage Library (currently under restructuring), conducts a weekly Cuatro Instruction Program, co-sponsors Violeta Galagarza’s KR3T’s Youth Dance Company, the Center of Living Light Reiki Circle, facilitated by Carmen Larino.
 La Casa also sponsors professional and, up and coming artists, groups and other community based members and organizations, throughout the year.
 Additionally, special events such as Cena de Monte Adentro and the Fiesta de Reyes y Reinas are conducted on a yearly basis.
 Most of the activities are conducted in English and Spanish.
-For information about these activities or special events or to become a member of La Casa, contact us at: email@example.com or at (646) 360 – 4126.
+For information about these activities or special events or to become a member of La Casa, contact us at: email@example.com or at (646) 360-4126.

 Rafael Merino Cortés